confluence/python-textbok/python_notes/Errors_and_Exceptions.rst

             print("%s is not an integer." % s)

 In the first code snippet, we have to write quite a convoluted check to test whether the user's input is an integer -- first we strip off a minus sign if it exists, and then we check if the rest of the string consists only of digits.
 But there's a very simple criterion which is also what we really want to know: will this string cause a ``ValueError`` if we try to convert it to an integer?
 In the second snippet we can in effect check for exactly the right condition instead of trying to replicate it ourselves -- something which isn't always easy to do.
 For example, we could easily have forgotten that integers can be negative, and written the check in the first snippet incorrectly.

+Here are a few other advantages of exception handling:

+* It separates normal code from code that handles errors.

+* Exceptions can easily be passed along functions in the stack until they reach a function which knows how to handle them.
+The intermediate functions don't need to have any error-handling code.

+* Exceptions come with lots of useful error information built in -- for example, they can print a traceback which helps us to see exactly where the error occurred.

 The ``else`` and ``finally`` statements
 ---------------------------------------